skills/hello-github-actions/README.md

 - **Who is this for**: Developers, DevOps engineers, students, managers, teams, GitHub users
 - **What you'll learn**: Create workflow files, trigger workflows, find workflow logs
-- **What you'll build**: A working action, including a Dockerfile, an entrypoint script, and a workflow file
+- **What you'll build**: A working action that will check emoji references in Markdown files
 - **Prerequisites**: In this course you will work with issues and pull requests, as well as edit files.
 We recommend you take the [Introduction to GitHub](/githublearn/introduction-to-github) course, first!
 - **How long**: This course is 5 steps and can be finished in less than two hours